microsoft/fhir-server/docs/DefaultDeployment.md

 -ResourceGroupName $rg.ResourceGroupName -serviceName $fhirServiceName
 ```

+The default deployment will have a single role (`admin`) defined.
+To define more roles when deploying the server, see [details on specifying roles](Roles.md).

 You can use [Postman to test the FHIR server](PostmanTesting.md).

 ## Clean up Azure AD App Registrations